-The Pure-Vu System - The Company developed a medical device system (a "Workstation") and a single use disposable sleeve (a "Disposable") designed to improve a colonoscopy procedure.
-The Company places its Workstations in a healthcare professional's office at no charge.
+The first generation Pure-Vu System - The Company developed a first generation medical device system (a "Workstation") and single use disposable sleeve (a "Disposable") designed to improve a colonoscopy procedure.
+In market development accounts, the Company places its Workstations in a healthcare professional's office at no charge.
 The Disposables are used in conjunction with the Workstation.
-The Company typically enters into agreements for an evaluation period that have terms of two and three months and can be extended for successive periods by written agreement by both the Company and the customer.
+The Company typically entered into agreements for an evaluation period that have terms of two and three months and can be extended for successive periods by written agreement by both the Company and the customer.
 The Company initially provides the customer with a free demonstration pack of Disposables so that the customer can evaluate both the Workstation and Disposables.
-After the evaluation period, the Company charges a fee for the Disposables shipped once the free demonstration pack was used.
-The Company recognizes revenue for the fees charged over the term of the arrangement, which equated to usage.
+After the evaluation period, the Company may charge a fee for the first generation Disposables shipped once the free demonstration pack is used.
+The Company recognized revenue for the fees charged over the term of the arrangement, which equates to usage.

-For the purposes of U.S. GAAP only, this type of arrangement is treated as a short term operating lease, and thus is outside the scope of ASC 606 and is accounted for in accordance with ASC 840, Leases.
-While this arrangement is not an operating lease contractually, this arrangement is viewed as an operating lease for accounting purposes since in this arrangement the Company provides the customer the rights to use the Workstation and Disposables, which are interdependent, and the customer controls physical access to the Workstation while controlling the utility and output during the term of the arrangement.
+This type of arrangement for the first generation system was treated as a short-term operating lease, and thus is outside the scope of ASC 606 and is accounted for in accordance with ASC 842, Leases.
+Effective January 1, 2019, there was no material impact upon the adoption of ASC 842 related to these arrangements.
+While this arrangement is not an operating lease contractually, this arrangement is viewed as an operating lease for accounting purposes since in this arrangement the Company provides the customer the rights to use the Workstation and Disposables, and the customer controls physical access to the Workstation while controlling the utility and output during the term of the arrangement.